ubes-exped/routes.ubes.co.uk/README.md

 The compilation step takes the provided gpx file, adds/replaces the heights using [SRTM.py](https://pypi.org/project/SRTM.py), and then renames the file to a standard form derived from the hash of the polyline of the route.

-From this new gpx file a json dictionary is created, which contains:
+From each of the standardised gpx files in the [gpx](gpx) directory a json dictionary is created, which contains:
 * The `name` for the route
 * The `description` of the route
 * An `id` derived from the hash of the combined segments